Application Verification Policy

 1.3.
 Where the University is satisfied, following investigation of the application, that the information supplied by an applicant is false, misleading, or inaccurate, it will:

-i) reject the application, when the selection decision is outstanding;
+i) reject all current applications, when the selection decision is outstanding;

 1.4.
 If the University has grounds to believe that a registered student obtained their place on the basis of false, incorrect, or misleading information, the student’s case will be investigated and heard via the Student Discipline Procedure, including Fitness to Practise where relevant.

 1.5.
 This policy should be read in association with: